DavidBistron/ToDoList/README.md

 ### ToDo List

-ToDo List developed with <mark><b>JAVA</b></mark>!
+ToDo List developed with <mark><b>Java</b></mark>!
 Add ToDos and a description, delete ToDos that are done.
-Perfect basic programm for further extensions.
+Perfect basic program for further extensions.

 <hr>